Jack polynomials and orientability generating series of maps: The measure of non-orientability of maps

-The polynomial $\weight_M(\gamma)$ is an even (respectively, odd) polynomial if and only if the Euler characteristic $\chi(M)$ is an even number (respectively, an odd number). \end{lemma} \begin{proof} We claim that for an arbitrary map $M$ and its edge $E$: \begin{enumerate}[label=\emph{(\Alph*)}] \item $\weight_{M,E}$ is a polynomial in $\gamma$ of degree (at most) $\Moeb(M)-\Moeb(M\setminus E)$, \item $\weight_{M,E}$ is an even (respectively, odd) polynomial if and only if $\Moeb(M)-\Moeb(M\setminus E)$ is an even number (respectively, an odd number). \end{enumerate} Indeed, this statement follows by a careful investigation of each of the three cases considered in Section \ref{subsec:anatomy} (cases when at least one of the endpoints of $E$ has degree $1$ must be considered separately).
+\begin{proof}[Proof of \cref{lem:how-twisted}] We claim that for an arbitrary map $M$ and its edge $E$: \begin{enumerate}[label=\emph{(\Alph*)}] \item $\weight_{M,E}$ is a polynomial in $\gamma$ of degree (at most) $\Moeb(M)-\Moeb(M\setminus E)$, \item $\weight_{M,E}$ is an even (respectively, odd) polynomial if and only if $\Moeb(M)-\Moeb(M\setminus E)$ is an even number (respectively, an odd number). \end{enumerate} Indeed, this statement follows by a careful investigation of each of the three cases considered in \cref{subsec:anatomy} (cases when at least one of the endpoints of $E$ has degree $1$ must be considered separately).
 We present the details in the following. \begin{itemize} \item Assume that both extremities of $E$ are leaves.
-Then $E$ is straight by Lemma \ref{lem:LeafStraight}, so $\weight_{M,E}=1$.
-But $M \backslash \{E\}$ has two vertices less, one edge less, one face less and one connected component less than $M$.
-So $\Moeb(M \setminus \{E\})=\Moeb(M)$ and the claim holds in this case. \item Assume that exactly one extremity of $E$ is a leaf.
-Then $E$ is straight by Lemma \ref{lem:LeafStraight}, so $\weight_{M,E}=1$.
-But $M \backslash \{E\}$ has one vertex less, one edge less, and the same number of faces and connected components than $M$.
-So $\Moeb(M \setminus \{E\})=\Moeb(M)$ and claim holds in this case. \item Assume that $E$ is straight, but none of its extremities is a leaf.
+Then $E$ is clearly a straight edge, so $\weight_{M,E}=1$.
+But $M \setminus E$ has two vertices less, one edge less, one face less and one connected component less than $M$.
+So $\Moeb(M \setminus E)=\Moeb(M)$ and the claim holds in this case. \item Assume that exactly one extremity of $E$ is a leaf.
+Then $E$ is clearly a straight edge, so $\weight_{M,E}=1$.
+But $M \setminus E$ has one vertex less, one edge less, and the same number of faces and connected components as $M$.
+So $\Moeb(M \setminus E)=\Moeb(M)$ and claim holds in this case. \item Assume that $E$ is straight, but none of its extremities is a leaf.
 Recall that $\weight_{M,E}=1$ in this case.
-But $M \backslash \{E\}$ has one edge less and one face more (see Section \ref{subsec:split}) than $M$.
+But $M \setminus E$ has one edge less and one more face (see \cref{subsec:split}) than $M$.
 The number of vertices is unchanged, while the number of connected components can be constant or increase by $1$.
-In the first case, $\Moeb(M \setminus \{E\})=\Moeb(M)-2$ and in the second $\Moeb(M \setminus \{E\})=\Moeb(M)$.
+In the first case, $\Moeb(M \setminus E)=\Moeb(M)-2$ and in the second $\Moeb(M \setminus E)=\Moeb(M)$.
 In both cases our claim holds. \item Assume that $E$ is twisted.
-In this case, $\weight_{M,E}=\gamma$.
-According to Lemma \ref{lem:BridgeStraight}, the numbers of connected components of $M$ and $M \setminus \{E\}$ are the same.
-The number of faces is not changed either (see Section \ref{subsec:twist}).
-The number of edges decreases by $1$ and the number of vertices is constant.
-Thus $\Moeb(M \setminus \{E\})=\Moeb(M)-1$, and our claim holds in this case. \item Assume that $E$ is an interface edge.
-In this case, $\weight_{M,E}=\frac{1}{}$.
-According to Lemma \ref{lem:BridgeStraight}, the numbers of connected components of $M$ and $M \setminus \{E\}$ are the same.
-The number of faces decreases by $1$ (see Section \ref{subsec:join}).
-The number of edges also decreases by $1$, while the number of vertices remains the same.
-Thus $\Moeb(M \setminus \{E\})=\Moeb(M)$, and our claim holds in this case. \end{itemize}
+In this case $\weight_{M,E}=\gamma$.
+Furthermore, maps $M$ and $M \setminus E$ have the same number of connected components, the same number of faces and the same number of vertices (see \cref{subsec:twist}).
+However, $M\setminus E$ has one edge less than $M$.
+Thus $\Moeb(M \setminus E)=\Moeb(M)-1$, and our claim holds in this case. \item Assume that $E$ is an interface edge.
+In this case $\weight_{M,E}=\frac{1}{2}$.
+Furthermore, maps $M$ and $M \setminus E$ have the same number of connected components and the same number of vertices.
+However, the number of faces decreases by $1$ (see \cref{subsec:join}) as well as the number of edges.
+Thus $\Moeb(M \setminus E)=\Moeb(M)$, and our claim holds in this case. \end{itemize}